GaryMilne/Tasmota-Plug-with-Power-Monitoring-for-SmartThings-Classic/README.md

 # Tasmota-Plug-with-Power-Monitoring-for-SmartThings-Classic
-A comprehensive device handler for Tasmota based plugs that support Power Monitoring.\
+BETA RELEASE: A comprehensive device handler for Tasmota based plugs that support Power Monitoring.\
 Tasmota firmware has a rich set of capabilities that are not being fully exploited by the currently available device handlers (DH) for Tasmota based plugs with Power Management.
 This DH makes a lot of the relevant power data available through the SmartThings Classic interface.
 It supports the following features:\
 Capabilities List\
 Plug \